SuperHeavyBallet/AWA-Blog-React/awa-blog-react/README.md

 - differentiate titles/banners from clickable buttons
 - fix coaching page top text card not resizing to smaller, might have min width

-- Add Side column to article page
+- `Add Side column to article page`

+- Coaching page, Submit Videos Button at bottom needs to link to the top of the page